Screening for breakthroughs: Model

 There is an agent and a principal, whose utilities are denoted by $u \in [0,\infty)$ and $v \in [-\infty,\infty)$, respectively.
 A frontier $F^0 : [0,\infty) \to [-\infty,\infty)$ describes utility possibilities: $F^0(u)$ is the highest utility that the principal can attain subject to giving the agent utility $u$.
 We assume that $F^0$ is concave and upper semi-continuous, that it has a unique peak $u^0>0$ (namely, $F^0\left( u^0 \right) > F^0(u)$ for every $u \neq u^0$), and that it is finite on $\left(0,u^0\right]$.
 Such a frontier is depicted in \Cref{fig:frontiers}. \ustartrue \equalfalse \concavetrue \transfersfalse \mixfalse \mixlabelsfalse \labelstrue \Fzerotrue \Fonetrue \cavphanfalse

 Time $t \in \R_+$ is continuous.
-The principal controls the agent's (flow) utility $u$ (and thus her own utility $F^0(u)$) over time, and is able to commit.
+The principal controls the agent's flow utility $u$ (and thus her own utility $F^0(u)$) over time, and is able to commit.

-We interpret this abstract description of utility possibilities in the standard fashion: there is an (unmodelled) set of feasible physical allocations over which the agent and principal have preferences. \footnote{ Formally, there is a set $\mathcal{A}^0$ of allocations, and the agent and principal have utility functions $U,V : \mathcal{A}^0 \to \R$.
-The frontier is defined by $F^0(u) \coloneqq \sup_{ a \in \mathcal{A}^0 } \{ V(a) : U(a) = u \}$, with $F^0(u) \coloneqq -\infty$ if there is no allocation $a \in \mathcal{A}^0$ such that $U(a)=u$.} This allows for a broad range of applications.
-Allocations may be multi-dimensional, and some dimensions may correspond to observable actions taken by the agent.
-(The principal controls these by issuing action recommendations, backed by the threat of giving the agent zero utility forever unless she complies.)
-One dimension of the allocation may describe monetary payments to the agent; we discuss this possibility in the next section.
+We interpret this abstract description of utility possibilities in the standard fashion: there is an (unmodelled) set of feasible physical allocations over which the agent and principal have preferences, and the principal decides which allocation prevails in each period.
+She thus effectively controls the agent's flow utility.
+We illustrate and interpret further in §\ref{sec:model:interp} below.

-At a random time $\tau$, a \emph{breakthrough} occurs: a new technology becomes available which expands the utility possibility frontier to $F^1 \geq F^0$. \footnote{In the language of allocations (\cref{footnote:allocations}), the breakthrough enlarges the set of available allocations to some $\mathcal{A}^1 \supset \mathcal{A}^0$, and thus increases the frontier pointwise.} The new frontier is likewise concave and upper semi-continuous, with a unique peak denoted by $u^1$.
+At a random time $\tau$, a \emph{breakthrough} occurs: a new technology becomes available which expands the utility possibility frontier to $F^1 \geq F^0$.
+The new frontier is likewise concave and upper semi-continuous, with a unique peak denoted by $u^1 \geq 0$.
+(Note that we allow for the possibility that $u^1=0$, in which case $F^1$ is decreasing.)
 The breakthrough engenders a conflict of interest: the new frontier peaks at a strictly lower agent utility ($u^1 < u^0$), so that the breakthrough would hurt the agent were the principal to operate both technologies in her own interest.
 This is illustrated in \Cref{fig:frontiers}.

 The breakthrough is observed only by the agent.
 At any time $t \geq \tau$ after the breakthrough, she can verifiably disclose to the principal that it has occurred.
 (That is, she can \emph{prove} that the new technology is available.)
+The new technology can be used only once its availability has been disclosed.

 The agent and principal discount their flow payoffs at rate $r>0$ and have expected-utility preferences, so that their respective payoffs from random flow utilities $t \mapsto x_t$ and $t \mapsto y_t$ are